-Through the work I do with Medic Footprints, I’ve met many a medical student who has quietly confessed to me their struggles with their studies, and asked whether I think they should simply quit medical school.
+Through my work as a career coach, I’ve met many a medical student who has quietly confessed to me their struggles with their studies, and asked whether I think they should simply quit medical school.

 It might be the stress of the gruelling degree that’s getting to them, or the loss of conviction in their direction.
 Personal issues and a lack of support might be compounding their distress.
 Nowadays politics also has a part to play, as recent events have shone a harsh light on NHS working conditions, and medical students haven’t had much of a say in the debate.
 It’s no wonder they’re disenchanted.

 But I find this question really hard to answer.
 I wish I could write a checklist or questionnaire that helps you decide – but the truth is, there are so many factors, variables and possibilities involved in this dilemma.
 It’s a deeply personal and sometimes quite horrible place to find yourself, and if you’re reading this, you might well be going through this yourself.

 What I can do is tell you about own battle with this question.
 Over my six years in med school, I asked myself again and again whether I should leave.

 I was really excited to start my studies at Bristol, but almost from the first semester of the first year, I had suspicions that this degree wasn’t right for me.
 It was weird – it just didn’t feel right somehow.

 However, there were three things that stopped me from taking decisive action at that point: